soumt-r/soumt-r/README.md

 # About me

+I'm Soumt (a.k.a.
+Rera*C).

-I'm Soumt, a student in the web programming department of Korea Digital Media High School.
+2021 ~ 2023 - Web programming department of Korea Digital Media High School
+2024 ~      - Japanese department of Hanyang University in Ansan

 As always, I make what I need.
 Also, it makes something that looks fun.